-Modern Healthcare's second annual Virtual Conference & Expo on Patient Safety & Quality will continue to explore the diverse issues that are currently impacting the core goal of hospitals and healthcare: to provide the safest, highest quality care to every patient, every time.
-Throughout the day attendees may choose from a variety of topics addressed by national healthcare leaders who will share their current insights and actionable ideas to help all achieve this important goal
+Modern Healthcare’s third annual virtual conference on patient safety and quality explores the diverse issues that impact the core goal of hospitals and healthcare to provide the safest, highest quality care to every patient, every time.
+This conference will provide healthcare professionals with the most current insights and ideas from top industry leaders to help them achieve that goal.

 You may attend sessions live and participate in Q&A with our speakers, or listen later on-demand to a presentation you may have missed.
 Additional information will also be available for download in our Exhibition Hall from each of the interactive booths.

 Dean Gruner, MD has served as the President & CEO of ThedaCare since April 2008 and has thirty-one years of experience creating new models of healthcare delivery, financing and quality improvement.
 In 1985, Dr. Gruner was the lead physician in the organization of area family practice physicians and the establishment of an IPA-model HMO offered through Fireman’s Fund Insurance.
 In 1986, he was elected President of Valley Health Care, a community-wide IPA that transitioned the plan enrollment to a physician-owned HMO called United Health of Wisconsin, subsequently renamed Touchpoint Health Plan.
 NCQA recognized Touchpoint as the highest quality health plan in the US in 2002 and 2003.
 In March of 2004, Touchpoint was sold to United Health Group.×